Portico of Glory: Architecture

 Before initiating the work on the portico, Maestro Mateo's (Master Matthew) workshop finished the naves of the Cathedral by building a new crypt beneath the nave and the surrounding terrain.
 The portico consists of an undercroft that is used as a chapel called the catedral vieja.
-The width of the portico was governed by the western edge of the towers and limits its view; the porch measures approximately 57 ft by 13.5 ft.
+The width of the portico was governed by the western edge of the towers and limits its view; the porch measures approximately 57 feet by 13.5 feet.
 Because Mateo was confined by the horizontal space, he designed upwards and higher.
-He used an abundance of sculpted reliefs and three round arches that correspond to the three naves of the church, supported by thick piers with pilasters.
+He used an abundance of sculpted reliefs and three round arches that correspond to the three aisles of the church, supported by thick piers with pilasters.

 Master Mateo was also influenced by the local tradition and sculpture of the Puerta de las Platerías and the Cámara Santa of the cathedral of Oviedo.
 French influence is seen in the iconography and composition with decorative sculpture similar to the details of the cloister of Santo Domingo de Silos Abbey.
 Style and technique are completely unique to Master Matthew and his group of masons and sculptors of varying skill level.
 At the time, design and iconography were decided by the archbishop, his canons, and Maestro Mateo.
 The Archbishop Pedro II was a francophile and a main influencer of the iconography on the portico.
-Examples include the simple, yet expressive monsters on the bases and the crude human figures.
+Examples include the simple, yet expressive monsters beneath the column bases and the crude human figures.
 The portico seems to be the last known work of Master Mateo, although his studio continues to work under his name.